GSA/digitalgov.gov/content/posts/2014-01-16-fema-app-adds-disaster-reporter-feature.md

   - Thursday Mobile Products
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/femaappphoto-266x400.png" alt="Fema App Screenshot of Disaster Reporter Feature" %}
-The [Federal Emergency Management Agency](http://www.fema.gov) (FEMA) is taking the well-known slogan, &#8220;See something, say something,&#8221;__ to the crowd.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/femaappphoto-266x400.png" alt="Fema App Screenshot of Disaster Reporter Feature" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/femaappphoto.png)The [Federal Emergency Management Agency](http://www.fema.gov) (FEMA) is taking the well-known slogan, &#8220;See something, say something,&#8221;__ to the crowd.
 Consider it more &#8220;See something, submit something.&#8221;

 Harnessing the power of _citizen intelligence_ to understand and respond to disasters, FEMA in late 2013 launched **[a new feature in its iOS/Android app](https://itunes.apple.com/us/app/fema/id474807486?ls=1&mt=8)** that crowd-sources photos of disasters and extreme events.